This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 Only the built-in appliances are regularly evaluated as part of an All Pro inspection.
 This does not include the refrigerator.
 Based on these limitations, All Pro cannot provide any warranties beyond those issued by the manufacturer and cannot predict the useful life of the appliances.
 It is recommended that you obtain the manufacturer's informational booklets and warranties, if available.

-All surfaces subjected to wet conditions should be well caulked, grouted and sealed as necessary to maintain them in a waterproof condition.
+The bathrooms are in overall adequate condition.
+The floor and walls outside the bathtub enclosures appear to be in acceptable condition.
+The tubs and enclosure surfaces appear to be in adequate condition.
+Surfaces subjected to wet conditions should be well caulked, grouted and sealed as necessary to maintain them in a waterproof condition.
 This is important maintenance and will help to prevent leaks and deterioration of the materials behind these surfaces.
-Severe damage to the underlying surfaces may occur in a relatively short period of time.

 WALK THROUGH INSPECTION CHECKLIST